What is Settlement in the UK?

 • Representatives of overseas newspapers, news agencies and broadcasting organisations.

-Categories still qualifying (subject to all the requirements met) lead to ILR are:
+Categories still qualifying (subject to all the requirements met) lead to settlement are:

 • Tier 1 (Entrepreneur) migrant Representatives of an overseas business